sdslabs/sdslabs.github.com/_posts/2012-08-26-solving-the-internet-issue-at-iitr.md

 *   Also, any server is bound to get old with time, and will need replacement causing further cost to institute while this is a permanent solution.

-*   Interbhawan services like DC%2B%2B will start working which will sharply reduce the load on the institute internet and further increase the network speed.
+*   Interbhawan services like DC++ will start working which will sharply reduce the load on the institute internet and further increase the network speed.

 ##The Second Bottleneck: